mumble-voip/mumble-www/hugo/content/documentation/mumble-server/mumo.md

 Plugin for moving players that have been idle for a configurable amount of time into a idle channel.
 Optionally the players can be muted/deafened on move.

-### onjoin
-Moves players into a specific channel on connect regardless of which channel they were in when they left last time.

 ### seen
 Makes the server listen for a configurable keyword to ask for